threefoldfoundation/www_threefold_io/content/page/tft/cta/cta.md

 ---
 id: token_cta
-title: THE POTENTIAL IS ENDLESS
+title: A holistic approach
 image: ./Comparison_Graph.png
 button:  How ThreeFold Compares With The Industry
 link: https://threefold.io/blog/post/quest_decentralize_internet/
 button2: ''
 link2: ''
 ---
-Many projects created bits and pieces of what a decentralized Internet would look like, each with their own protocol and tools, making the industry more complicated than ever.
-With TFT, people can access the most comprehensive digital network ever created.
+While many projects have created bits and pieces of what a decentralized Internet would look like, ThreeFold is decentralizing the entire Internet model.
+TFT is the only utility token that gives access to decentralized compute, storage, network and more.